Elizabeth Nel: Family

 She had two siblings: a brother Michael and sister Alison.
 Her brother served as a pilot in the Second World War.

 After the war, she married South African soldier Frans Nel and settled in Port Elizabeth.
 They had a son and two daughters.
 Her husband died in 2000.

 Film depiction

-She is portrayed in the 2017 British film Darkest Hour by Lily James.
-In this film, Nel is portrayed as starting to work as Churchill's secretary, on 10 May 1940, during the Battle of France.
-In reality she did not become his secretary until a year later in May 1941.
-The movie furthermore says her brother died during the retreat to Dunkirk; another fictional detail.
+Nel is portrayed in the 2017 British film Darkest Hour by Lily James.
+She is portrayed as starting to work as Churchill's secretary on 10 May 1940 during the Battle of France.
+In reality, she did not become his secretary until a year later in May 1941.
+The movie also says her brother died during the retreat to Dunkirk, another fictional detail.